wearepointers/sqlboiler-erg/readme.md

 type User struct {
     ID:               a.ID,
     // ... other fields
-		LastUsedAt:       ConvertTime(a.LastUsedAt),

 	  CreatedAt:        ConvertTime(a.CreatedAt),
 	  UpdatedAt:        ConvertTime(a.UpdatedAt),
+	  CreatedAt:        ConvertNullTime(a.UpdatedAt),
     Books BookSlice `json:"books,omitempty"`
 }
 ```